-The Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 received Royal Assent on June 22, 2020 and is set to commence within the next two years.
-The Bill amends the Corporations Act to require all directors of Australian companies to hold a unique Director Identification Number (DIN) issued and administered by the Australian Securities and Investments Commission (ASIC).
+The Treasury Laws Amendment (Registries Modernisation and Other Measures) Bill 2019 was passed in June 2020 and requires all new and current directors of Australian companies to hold a unique Director Identification Number (Director ID).

-- The DIN is intended to provide traceability of a directors relationships across companies, to directly tackle phoenix activity and enable the prosecution of culpable directors in Australia.
+Director IDs are intended to provide traceability of a director’s relationships across companies, to directly tackle phoenix activity and enable the prosecution of culpable directors in Australia.

 Impact on directors and companies

 Every director will need to register to receive a permanent, unique Director ID.
 They will be required to submit prescribed personal information and undergo a 100-point identity verification.

 Companies will need to put processes in place to ensure that all existing directors apply for an ID within the prescribed timeframe once the regime is implemented.
 Also, companies will need to ensure that director appointment processes include the necessary steps for new directors to apply for a Director ID.